horrormyth/bocadillo/README.md

 As you can see, this file configures a SQLite driver by default.
 See the next section for the list of supported drivers.

 The `db` object and `Model` class will be useful to you when building models.
 See the [Basic CRUD application](#basic-crud-application) guide for a practical example.
+As for `DATABASES`, exposing it is required for using database management commands through Orator CLI.

 > **Note**: even when configured, the database will not be created until you apply database migrations (see [Running migrations](#running-migrations)).